 - “Act enthusiastic to be enthusiastic.”
 Science has proven that physical actions cause feelings as well as the reverse.
 It’s a feedback loop.

 - Get a happy pet.
 Many studies have shown that pets can help people live longer and become happier.
 We agree; the companionship and joie de vivre of happy pets adds much to our happiness.
 Our two dogs know how to enjoy the good life.
 Just watching them can teach a lot about being here now and about joyful gratitude.

 Hopefully some of the ideas discussed above give you a start at filling your head with good stuff … and, at making you happier.

 - The book The Astonishing Power of Emotions: Let Your Feelings Be Your Guide by Esther & Jerry Hicks recommends that one of the best things to do to improve your life is to closely watch your feelings and then to do whatever it takes that very moment to make yourself feel a little bit better than you would have otherwise.
 We agree.

-- How To Find Happiness: 6 Proven Secrets From Research – Good article on how AIMing, using strengths and good relationships increase happiness.
+- How To Find Happiness: 6 Proven Secrets From Research – Good article on how to use AIM (acronym for Attention, Interpretation & Memory) to increase happiness.

 - Top of Page, Index Page and Home Page